baredmark583/taxaAI/README.md

 ## Architecture

 -   **Frontend:** A static site built with React and Vite.
 It communicates with the backend via REST API (for admin tasks) and WebSockets (for real-time gameplay).
--   **Backend:** A Node.js web service using Express, TypeScript, and Prisma ORM for database interaction.
-It manages game state, user data, and serves API requests.
+-   **Backend:** A Node.js web service using Express and TypeScript.
+It manages game state and user data.
--   **Database:** PostgreSQL for persistent storage of user data and application settings.
+-   **Database:** PostgreSQL, accessed directly using the `pg` library.
+The application automatically initializes the required tables on first startup.

 ## Deployment on Render

-This project requires deploying two separate services on [Render](https://render.com/): a **Static Site** for the frontend and a **Web Service** for the backend.
+This project requires deploying two separate services on [Render](https://render.com/): a **Static Site** for the frontend and a **Web Service** for the backend, connected to a **PostgreSQL Database**.

 ---

-### 1. Backend Deployment (Web Service)
+### 1. Backend Deployment (Web Service + PostgreSQL)

-First, set up the backend service.

 1.  **Fork this Repository:**
     Create a fork of this repository in your own GitHub account.

-2.  **Create a PostgreSQL Database:**
+2.  **Create a PostgreSQL Database on Render:**
-    *   On Render, go to "New" -> "PostgreSQL".
+    *   Click "New +" -> "PostgreSQL".
-    *   Give it a name and choose a region.
+    *   Give it a name and choose a plan.
+The free plan is sufficient for development.
-    *   After it's created, keep the "Internal Connection String" handy.
-You will use it soon.
+    *   After creation, find the "Connections" section and copy the **"Internal Database URL"**.
+You will need this soon.

 3.  **Create a New "Web Service" on Render:**
     *   Click "New +" -> "Web Service".